Uncover-F/TAS/README.md

 ---

 This is the revival of TAS translation API.
 We have not changed our old API endpoint for convenience, and our older products have not been taken down.
-This AI-based translation is free (with limited acuraccy and reliability), no signup required.
+This AI-based translation is free (with limited accuracy and reliability), no signup required.
 Our API is available in many different languages and uses `@cf/meta/m2m100-1.2b` for translation.
 Programming languages we support: C++, Python, JavaScript, ShellScript, Bash/Bat or literally anything that supports API requests/responses.

 [<img src="https://run.pstmn.io/button.svg" alt="Run In Postman" style="width: 128px; height: 32px;">](https://app.getpostman.com/run-collection/30169488-3bddcffe-555a-410f-be54-f7d8885da6aa?action=collection%2Ffork&source=rip_markdown&collection-url=entityId%3D30169488-3bddcffe-555a-410f-be54-f7d8885da6aa%26entityType%3Dcollection%26workspaceId%3Dec241a5e-dcf6-43f6-9283-579f930ba4f2)

 ## Details/Features:
 - 1.220 second latency
 - Backup API
-- Free (with limited acuraccy and reliability)
+- Free (with limited accuracy and reliability)
 - No Sign Up
 - Multiple Libraries
 - GET Request